 How would you rate the morale in your office?
 Bad vibes in the working environment are major problem these days.
 Believe it or not, a recent poll found that just 24% of Australian employees feel engaged in their roles, and sadly, many workplaces are not doing much to challenge this statistic.

 It’s time that more business owners acknowledge the fact that a lack of engagement can lead to a decline in morale.
 This has a knock-on effect on the rate of productivity in staff too so, in effect it can hamper the success of your whole business.
+You can check out the link here to see how you can measure this productivity trend by using a work time track solution.
 Carry on reading as we examine the topic more.

 Do a majority of your staff suffer from low morale?

 Businesses need to recognise that this issue will only continue to plague staff with office unhappiness, and measures should be implemented into our workspaces to help promote positivity and wellness amongst the workforce.
 It was revealed that one third of Australian employees live with a form of mental illness, a truly staggering find which is indicative of the need to home in on how we value morale, and how to improve it.

 Want to put the stride back into your employee’s commute?
 Make your staff look forward to arriving at the office each morning and combat the ‘clock watcher syndrome’ with these innovative ways to boost office morale.